robskr/gameforest/README.md

 ```
 yarn docs
 ```
+It will open the documentation in a new browser tab.

 ## Bug report
 If you found a bug what is related to gameforest then you are able to report it by [opening a new issue](https://github.com/yakuthemes/gameforest/issues/new).
 It can be helpful if you mention browser version and the device type where was the issue detected.